rahulkumawat9995-ship-it/rahulkumawat/README.md

- Hi there, I'm Rahul kargwal! 👋
+ Hi there, I'm Rahul kumawat! 👋

- 👨‍🏫 Data Science Trainer | Technical Educator | Developer
+ 👨‍🏫 Data Science Trainee | Technical Educator | Developer

 I am a Data Science professional and Educator based in *Jaipur, Rajasthan*, with a passion for bridging the gap between theoretical concepts and real-world software development.

-Currently, I am a *Data Science Trainer at Ambuja Foundation*, where I train students in Python, SQL, and Machine Learning, helping them transition from learners to industry-ready professionals.
+Currently, I am a *Data Science Trainee at Ambuja Foundation*, where I train students in Python, SQL, and Machine Learning, helping them transition from learners to industry-ready professionals.
 My goal is to work with progressive educational institutions to teach, learn, and experiment with new software technologies.

 ---